Robust stability and preconditioning of Darcy-Forchheimer equations: Introduction

 In order to deal with intersections and sums of parameter-weighted function spaces, from \cite{mardal2011preconditioning,boon2021robust}, it is possible to prove continuous and discrete inf-sup conditions by carefully combining auxiliary PDEs with different regularity and parameter weighting.
 This approach also requires a lifting map, and then, appropriate maps are constructed using the aforementioned auxiliary problems.
 Based on similar techniques, here we first discuss well-posedness of three different suitable PDEs and secondly, derive the inf-sup stability using a lifting map in the discrete case.

-\paragraph{Outline} The remainder of the paper is organised in the following manner.
+\paragraph{Outline} The paper is organised as follows.
 Section~\ref{sec:model} recalls the necessary notations, the boundary value problem and the derivation of the weak formulation using parameter-weighted norms.
 Section~\ref{sec:continuous} addresses the well-posedness of the weak formulation robustly with respect to model parameters, following the abstract theory of Minty--Browder monotone operators.
 In Section~\ref{sec:discrete}, we discuss the robust solvability of the discrete problem.
 In addition, we present quasi-optimal error analysis and derive precise convergence rates for conforming discretisations of the nonlinear model in Section \ref{sec:apriori}.
 Next, in Section~\ref{sec:precond} we discuss how a simple variable operator preconditioning can be used in this context of Banach spaces, and we conclude in Section~\ref{sec:numerics} with a set of numerical tests illustrating the properties of the proposed schemes.